Menu

 If you train with your brain (rather than relying on equipment), you don't need physical contact with the animal you are training.
 The secret to training is to understand the animal, and to discover what motivates the animal to do what you want to teach.
 If you train for motivation, you get an animal who wants to work with you.
 That builds trust, invites optimistic behavior, and allows the animal to be creative.

-Danielle Sherman, Trainer
+Danielle Sherman, Lead Trainer

 Dani Sherman